Introduction

 • vfs objects = zfsacl fruit streams_xattr

-• macOS clients greatly benefit from the fruit module.
+• Apple (macOS/iOS/iPadOS) clients greatly benefit from the fruit module.
 It can be removed if no such clients will be used.

 • streams_xattr provide support for Alternate Data Streams (ADS).